Our Lady of Caysasay: Apparition to Juana Tangui

 "You have been kindhearted to me, but unless you wear the belt of the Cofradía de San Agustin (Confraternity of Saint Augustine), do not come back to see me, until you are a member of the Confraternity, and you wear it."

 The native woman returned to the town, and did not tell anyone about what had happened until she had spoken with Fr.
-Juan Bautista Montoya, the prior of the Taal Convent.
-She asked him reverentially for the belt of the Confraternity.
-After spending eight days in confession, the prior gave the customary belt to her.
+Juan Bautista Montoya, prior of the Taal convento.
+She reverently asked him for the belt of or cincture the Confraternity, and after spending eight days in confession, the prior vested her in the belt.

 She returned to the place where the Blessed Virgin had spoken to her.
 In addition to herself, she brought with her eight or nine people, among them the wife of her master, Doña Juliana Dimoyaguín and other prominent residents, whose declarations appear in the accounts published about the event.
 They returned to the same place where the girl who had accompanied her the first time had knelt down.
 She moved forward to the same spot where she had been a few days before, and she saw once more, clearly and distinctly, the Blessed Virgin.
 After making a deep bow, Juana knelt in her presence.

 The Virgin told her that she was much more pleased with her than before, because she was wearing the belt of the Confraternity.
 The devout native asked the Virgin directly what sign she should carry so that people would believe that she had spoken to and been in the company of the Virgin.
 The Virgin responded by asking for Juana's rosary and belt, telling her that it was a sufficient sign for her to touch them.
 Juana gave the Queen of Heaven her belt and her rosary, together with the rosaries that her companions had taken care to bring with them.

 The Virgin accepted them and then returned them to the said Juana Tangui.
 The women who received the rosaries declared that the fragrance that emanated from them elevated their souls.
 Moreover, Juana's eyes were healed, her eyesight restored.